One Amazing Thing

-One Amazing Thing is a 2009 novel by award-winning novelist and poet Chitra Banerjee Divakaruni.
+One Amazing Thing is a 2009 novel by Chitra Banerjee Divakaruni.
 It was first published in the United States in Voice by Hyperion in 2009, and later in Hamish Hamilton by Penguin Books India in 2010.

-The novel presents a group of people from various backgrounds trapped inside a visa office after a massive earthquake, and tells their story of survival and revelations in hopeless situation with no easy way out.
-The book is commended for very well-written characters and captivating stories, but it is also noted that some of the presented situations are too culture-specific or otherwise have been widely explored.
+In the novel, a group of people from various backgrounds get trapped inside a visa office after a massive earthquake.

-Plot summary
+Synopsis

 A group of 9 people are trapped in the visa office at an Indian Consulate after a massive earthquake hits an unnamed American city.
-Among them are two visa officers, Malathi and Mangalamon, the verge of an adulterous affair; Jiang, a Chinese-Indian woman in her last years and her gifted teenage granddaughter Lily; Cameron, an ex-soldier haunted by guilt; Uma, an Indian-American girl bewildered by her parents' decision to return to Kolkata after 20 years; Tariq, a young Muslim man angry with the new America; and an enraged and bitter elderly white couple named Mr. and Mrs. Pritchett.
+Among them are two visa officers, Malathi and Mangalamon, on the verge of an adulterous affair; Jiang, an elderly Chinese-Indian woman and her gifted teenage granddaughter Lily; Cameron, an ex-soldier haunted by guilt; Uma, an Indian-American girl bewildered by her parents' decision to return to Kolkata after 20 years; Tariq, a young Muslim man angry with the new America; and an enraged and bitter elderly white couple named Mr. and Mrs. Pritchett.

 After many attempts to find a way out of the debris that has formed around them, the group concludes that there is nothing they can do but wait for help.
 They ration out the little food and water that they have and try to make it last as long as possible.

-As they wait to be saved− or to die − they begin to tell each other stories, each recalling "one amazing thing" in their lives, sharing things they have never spoken of before.
+As they wait to be saved − or to die − they begin to tell each other stories, each recalling "one amazing thing" in their lives, sharing things they have never spoken of before.
 Their tales are tragic and life-affirming, revealing what it means to be human and the incredible power of storytelling.